-A person’s eyes generate secretions, or “discharge”, throughout the course of the day.
-This is a very important function because through this process, the eyes eliminate any harmful materials.
-While most of this discharge is not a sign of anything unhealthy, occasionally, it signals something of concern.
-The purpose of this article is to identify several different types of eye discharge as well the various medical conditions that are associated with each symptom.
+A person’s eyes generate secretions or “discharge” throughout the course of the day.
+This is a normal and very important function because through this process, the eyes lubricate and clean themselves.
+While most of this discharge is not a sign of anything unhealthy, occasionally, it signals a cause for concern.

-Many times, crusty mucus that forms on eyelids is a sign of blepharitis, which can be caused by bacteria.
-Frequently blepharitis results in inflammation and redness of the eyes.
+Many times, crusty mucus that forms on your eyelids is a sign of blepharitis which can be caused by bacteria.
+When the mucus builds up, it flakes similarly to dandruff.
+Frequently, blepharitis results in inflammation and redness of the eyes.

 White or Yellow Discharge

-If a person’s allergic conjunctivitis is serious enough, a medical professional will often prescribe eye drops or other types of medication.
+If a person’s allergic conjunctivitis is serious enough, a medical professional may prescribe eye drops, an antihistamine, or other types of medication.

 Yellow Mucus With A Small Bump